bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/Git-Guide/README.md

 #!/bin/bash
 ```

-This line of code&mdash;known as the [shebang interpreter directive](https://en.wikipedia.org/wiki/Shebang_(Unix))&mdash;is crucial.
+This line of code, known as the [shebang interpreter directive](https://en.wikipedia.org/wiki/Shebang_(Unix)), is crucial.
 Without it, the file will not execute correctly on the command line.
 The **shebang interpreter directive** instructs the machine that's running the file how the following syntax in the file should be interpreted and executed.
 In this case, we're telling the machine that the file's contents should be interpreted and executed using the `bash` program.

 While the shebang interpreter directive is important, it has nothing to do with the actual functionality of our script, so let's add that now with the following code: